 “DARLINGTON BUSES NOV 1994” – DaveSpencer32 on YouTube

 The Town In The 21st Century

-Lovely Planet tv: Published on 5 May 2009.
-A trip by road through Darlington Town Centre showing points of interest and landmarks along the way.
-Filmed on a quiet Sunday afternoon – 3rd May 2009 – by Peter Crooks.
+A trip by road through the town centre on Sunday, 3rd May 2009, showing points of interest and landmarks along the way.
+Filmed by Peter Crooks.